 With precision, one conveys neither more nor less than one’s meaning, literally ‘cutting away’ (pre-scisso) whatever is unnecessary or obscures one’s meaning.

 If a text is ambiguous or imprecise, especially in theology, one must use one’s reason, and one’s own knowledge of theology and tradition, to explain the text.

 In the present case, it is true that since Man’s creation, God cannot be ‘God’ without Man, for there is now an eternal covenant between God and his creatures, for whom He wills only the good, especially for those made in His image (men and angels), and this ‘good’ includes at its most fundamental level the good of existence.
 Saint Thomas does ponder whether God could annihilate anything He has created, and concludes that He in theory could, but would not, out of His beneficent love (which does raise the question whether therefore He really could, pace Saint Thomas, or would, pace Pope Francis’ purported speculations).

 However, prior to creation, – insofar as we may speak of anything ‘prior’ in reference to God, Who exists totum simul, in an eternal, all-encompassing present – God was (is?) indeed fully ‘God’ without Man, and had no need to create anything at all, whether angels, men, brutes or planets, for as the Catechism declares in its opening paragraph, God was “infinitely perfect and blessed in himself” and that He “in a plan of sheer goodness freely created man to make him share in his own blessed life”.
-The act of creation was therefore one of pure, altruistic love, willing the good of creatures by bringing from nothingness into the great goodness of existence.
+The act of creation was therefore one of pure, altruistic love, willing the good of creatures by bringing them from nothingness into the great goodness of existence.